SyedDevop/track_presence/add-update-fix.md

 - V1.2.1

   - [ ] make loss of time and over time hr and min formate ex "1 hr 30 min "
+  - [ ] :server: add out_date in attendance_ot and make changes in api.

 - V1.3.0
   - [ ] :app: add otp verification on register